i-like-chip/i-like-chip.github.io/posts/15-Ender-3-Body.md

 ![Halved](./images/15-halves.JPG)

-I printed the two halves and glued them together with super glue, before installing the magnets, Pi, buck convertor, original fan duct, and the other duct I designed and printed.
+I printed the two halves and glued them together with super glue, before gluing in the magnets. and installing the Pi, buck convertor, original fan duct, and the other duct I designed and printed.
 You can see in this picture that I used a low profile 90° USB cable to connect the Pi and motherboard, as space was very limited.

 ![Pi Install](./images/15-pi-installed.JPG)